Selling An Online Business

 - Whether key employees will transfer with the business.

-- The overall market for the product or service being sold and the competitive advantage of the company’s product or services.
+- The overall market for the product or service being sold.

 - How the company’s products are shipped to its customers and the return rate of such products.

-The Total Addressable Market (TAM) When Purchasing Online Businesses
+The Total Addressable Market (TAM) for Online Businesses

 Brick and mortar businesses are inherently limited in their TAM by local geography.
-Customers will not travel very far to any retail or physical location of a business.
+Customers do not generally travel very far to any retail or physical location.
 Online businesses are not limited by geography and (so long as they can fulfill the customer’s orders) may sell throughout the country or the world.
-A competent business broker must always point out a high TAM to a buyer as a determining factor in the asking price for the business.
+It is essential that the business broker properly explains and highlights this enormous advantage when selling an online business.
+That will help achieve a higher valuation and purchase price.

 Today’s Virtual World Makes Online Businesses More Valuable